dmblack/nftables_firewall.js/README.md

 * linux
 * nftables

-To successfully build some of the child dependencies with `npm install`, as some build directly from sources like github - you may require things like (From a Debian system)
+To successfully build some of the child dependencies with `yarn install`, as some build directly from sources like github - you may require things like (From a Debian system)
 * build-essential